 What if I told you that your brain was not designed to be happy?

-The only reason we survived and other creatures didn't is our mind.
-Our biggest weapon was not a stone or a stick, it was our brain.
+The only reason we survived and other creatures didn't is our minds.
+Our biggest weapon was not a stone or a stick.
+It was our brain.
 We were not the biggest animal or the strongest, but we are the smartest.
 The mental ability that helped us survive has kept us unhappy and stressed for a long time.

 Our brains might have evolved, but it is still wired the same way, we care about survival and safety more than anything.
-Now, that you are aware of this negative bias, it will be easier for you to find happiness in your everyday life.
-This article will talk about 10 scientific proven tips to find happiness in your everyday life.
+Now that you are aware of this negative bias, it will be easier for you to find happiness in your everyday life.
+This article will talk about 10 scientifically proven tips to find happiness in your everyday life.

-Forget about your goals, think about your purpose.
+Forget about your goals.
+Think about your purpose.
 Think about the underlying reasons you want to accomplish your goals.
-The Classic author James Addison wrote about finding happiness, he said: "there are three grand essentials to happiness in life, something to do, something to love, and something to hope for."
-If you can find something that you love to do and can make a real impact doing it, that is you WHY.
+The Classic author James Addison wrote about finding happiness.
+He said: "there are three grand essentials to happiness in life, something to do, something to love, and something to hope for."
+If you can find something that you love to do and make a real impact doing it, that is your WHY.

 This man found something to do: produce steel.
 Something to love, keep the environment clean.
 Something to hope for, creating a safe environment for the future generation.
 What do you love to do?

 I love helping people create better lives by sharing tips, tools, and strategies to move their lives and businesses forward.
 That is my WHY?
 What is yours?